akshaykolte/class_manager/docs/proposals/presentations-slides.md

     - Online Test Portal for Tests(Weekly/Monthly) integrated with the Student Module.
     - Branchwise, Batchwise and Individual Marks Analysis and detailed Reports

- 7. Online Availability of Video Lectures
+ 7. Online Availability of Video Lectures (work in progress)
     - Video Lectures for Distance-Learning and Revision

  8. Centralised System (For Multiple Branch Support)
-    - Manage numerous Branches from one central account (Syllabus tracking, Fee Reports of all Branches)
+    - Manage numerous Branches from one central account (Syllabus tracking, Fee Reports of all Branches, etc.)

  9. Administrator(Director) Login
     - Administrator access to manage Staff, view detailed Reports for Fees, Attendance and Marks